 Food Safety// here is the normal content // ?>

 According to estimates from the Centers for Disease Control (CDC) an estimated 48 million Americans become ill and 3,000 die as a result of eating food contaminated by harmful microbes.
-Delaware Cooperative Extension provides educational programs to help growers, processers, supermarkets, food service operations, and consumers handle food in a manner to reduce foodborne illness.
+Delaware Cooperative Extension provides educational programs to help growers, processors, supermarkets, food service operations, and consumers handle food in a manner to reduce foodborne illness.

-- Would Your Kitchen Pass a Food Safety Inspection? – a general food safety program for consumers of any age.
+- Would Your Kitchen Pass a Food Safety Inspection? – A general food safety program for consumers of any age.

-- ServSafe- nationally recognized food safety certification program from the National Restaurant Association Educational Foundation.
+- ServSafe – Nationally recognized food safety certification program from the National Restaurant Association Educational Foundation.

-- Dine Safe – basic food safety training for quantity food workers.
+- Dine Safe – Basic food safety training for quantity food workers.

 - Good Agricultural Practices/Good Handling Practices (GAP/GHP) – Food safety program for produce growers.